Stuart P. Baker

-Stuart P. Baker is a United States Navy officer, holding the rank of rear admiral.
+Stuart P. Baker is a retired United States Navy officer, holding the rank of rear admiral.

 Early life and education

 Baker is a native of La Crosse, Wisconsin; graduated in 1989 from Miami University in Ohio with a Bachelor of Science in Paper Science and Engineering; and received his commission via the Naval Reserve Officers Training Corps.

 Naval career

-Baker became an naval aviator in 1991.
+Baker became a naval aviator in 1991.
 He received a master's degree from the Naval War College.
 He served in Operation Southern Watch stationed aboard the USS Constellation.
 After spending time with Carrier Air Wing Fourteen as a CVW-14 strike operations officer, he was deployed in support of United States operations in the Iraq War, serving with VFA-146 aboard the USS John C. Stennis in the Arabian Gulf and CVW-9 aboard the same ship.
 He also commanded VFA-137 on the USS Abraham Lincoln.
 He was selected for promotion to rear admiral in 2017.

 Baker's assignments ashore have included being stationed with Strike Fighter Weapons School Pacific, the Naval Strike and Air Warfare Center as executive officer of the TOPGUN program and United States Fleet Forces Command.